 Digital humidifiers are a step above the traditional manual ones in that clear controls provide more and accurate information about how your unit is working.
 They can also alert you when there is a malfunction.

 Humidity in your home is not something readily thought about.
 If you are like most people, when the weather turns cold, your furnace turns up.
 While this may make the temperature more comfortable, it also acts to lower humidity.
 Lower it too much and you begin to see the signs of over-dry air.
 Besides the physical signs that include a sore throat and an itchy nose, peeling paint, the crackle of static electricity, and the splitting of wood on your floors and furniture are also signs that your air is too dry.
-The best humidifier can relieve the physical discomfort caused by over-dry air and protect your home and your furniture from the damage of too little moisture.
+A good humidifier can relieve the physical discomfort caused by over-dry air and protect your home and your furniture from the damage of too little moisture.
 Not all humidifiers are created equal, however, and digital humidifiers are far superior to the old-fashioned manual ones of the past.
+You can also read this for detailed information on digital and old fashioned humidifiers.

 Digital Humidifier – What are your choices?